-If you're in a hurry, you may not be in the mood for a side trip, but as long as you're going so close to them, you should know about these interesting diversions:
+If you're in a hurry, you may not be in the mood for a side trip, but as long as you're driving so close to them, you should know about these interesting diversions:

 Antelope Valley: California poppies abound when the conditions are right, with peak bloom between mid-February and mid-May, making it well worth a detour.
 Exit 198A at Highway 138 east, about 70 miles north of Los Angeles.

 Vasquez Rocks: These odd rock formations have appeared in over 100 movies and television shows, including the Star Trek films and television series, scores of 1950s and '60s Westerns, and The Flintstones movie.
 You'll find them 14 miles off I-5 on CA Highway 14 (Exit 162), about 45 miles north of Los Angeles.